zeromind-xyz/how-to-get-interviews/outreach/cold-message.md

 It helps to dig deep: read a few of their essays / tweets / videos, anything, to get a better sense of what they're thinking about.

+(todo: incorporate)
+- Github
+- Company engineering blogs
+- LinkedIn posts
+- You just need one response.
+This is huge.

 ### Craft message (pitch for role)

 ----